DayneV11/guessing-game/README.md

 # guessing-game

-Short and simple guessing game in Ruby
+This is a short and simple guessing game.
+The program comes up with a random number between 1-10, and you have to guess it.